-The work is undeniably shaped by the fact that Voerman grew up in the Netherlands.
-An overdisgned country with no space for fringes and un-defined places.
-Even before he started of his career as an artist Voerman wanted to oppose this rigid way of urban planning and dealing with public space and how this space is being used or not used.
-His motivation to study landscape-a nd garden architecture was infuenced by that.
+The work is undeniably shaped by the fact that Voerman grew up in the Netherlands; an overly disigned country with no space for fringes and undefined places.
+Even before he started of his career as an artist, Voerman wanted to oppose this rigid way of urban planning and dealing with public space and how this space is being used or not used.
+His motivation to study landscape and garden architecture was infuenced by that.
 But also the hybrid forms and functions of his constructions is shaped by that.
-Recently his approaches found more acclaim in the the worlsd of architecture and urban planning.
-This is why Voerman is regualary asked to present his work and ideas on platforms connected to the field of urban planning and architecture.
+Recently, his approaches found more acclaim in the the world of architecture and urban planning.
+This is why Voerman is regularly asked to present his work and ideas on platforms connected to the field of urban planning and architecture.

-Voerman's ouvre is in a sense also a commentary and reflection on our times, of course from a personal perspective and necessity.
+Voerman's ouvre is, in a sense, a commentary and reflection on our times from a personal perspective and necessity.

-The work suggests there own thoughts, opposite associations and models through sculptures, prints, watercolors, large installations and photographs.
+The work suggests its own thoughts, opposite associations and models through sculptures, prints, watercolors, large installations and photoworks.

-Its is indeed a reference to how complex the world has become and how difficult it has become to come up with clear utopian visions nowadays.
+This work is in a way a reference to how complex the world has become and how difficult it has become to come up with clear utopian visions nowadays.

-Avery important part of his work are his site-specific installations.
-Where-as in the early years his installations where just places for reflection or occasianally became a bar and meetingplace.
+A very important part of his work are Voerman’s site-specific installations.
+Whereas in the early years his installations were just places for reflection or occasianally became a bar and meeting place.
 Later he brought these installations on an other level.

-But in general he tries to create an open and inviting setting, even while building these works, in order to reach a broad audience.
-Being a good host and trying to treat everyone equal, is very important for him in oder to create an open discours.
+With all these installations and projects, it is crucial to create an open and inviting setting, even while building these works on site; in order to reach a broad audience and have everyone involved, even people who are not familiar with contemporary art.
+Being a good host and trying to treat everyone involved and the local audience equal, is very important for Voerman in order to create an open discours.

 The works Voerman makes in his studio and the installations are both an important part of his practice.
-They in a way feed each-other with ideas and new forms.
-And by this hybrid practice, he also connects the intimate studio-practice to the world outside the museum- and gallerywalls.
+They feed each-other with ideas and new forms.
+And by this hybrid practice, he in a way connects the intimate autonomous studio-practice to the world outside the museum- and gallery-walls.

 Rob Voerman, 2018